aiidateam/aiida-core/docs/source/howto/run_codes.rst

 Caching happens on the *calculation* level (no caching at the workflow level, see :ref:`topics:provenance:caching:limitations`).
 By default, both successful and failed calculations enter the cache once they are *finished*.
-Excepted calculations do *not* enter the cache (more details in :ref:`topics:provenance:caching:control-caching`).
+Excepted and killed calculations do *not* enter the cache (more details in :ref:`topics:provenance:caching:control-caching`).

 .. _how-to:run-codes:caching:enable: